Yankees vs. Astros Player Props Betting Odds

 Tucker Stats

-- Tucker has recorded a base hit in five straight games.
-In his last five games he is hitting .316 with two doubles, a home run and six RBI.
+- Tucker will look for his seventh straight game with a hit in this matchup.
+During his last 10 outings he is batting .270 with three doubles, two home runs, four walks and nine RBI.

 Tucker Recent Games